mrredbit/music-player/README.md

 - **Optimistic update**
   - Problem - When building the music player, because all the data, including the track rating, were store in the backend.
 Whenever we are updating the Tracks and Playlist entity, the UI re-rendering is happen after the round trip of server communication.
 Sometimes in the edge case it can be very slow and make the user feel laggy(e.g. the rating action).
 I
   - Enhancement - In the real situtation, we are quite confident that 99% of the requests will return a successful 200 response.
 So I assume that rating request will very probably be success too.
 Therefore I enhanced the UX by updating the client UI before getting the api response, so user can see an instant update.
 The worst case is when the server return a different data(for the case other people is changing the same place at the same time) or a failed response.
 But when the response came back, it will actually cause a second data change, so it will correct the data on screen or show an error message by that time, no big deal.

+### Unit Tests
+Did not covered every test case, but should be enough to demonstrate how to implement unit tests.
+- **actions** - Making sure correct actions is created, including async actions.
+- **components** - Making sure DOM element are rendered correctly.
+Check if actions called correct when interacting with UI.
+- **reducer** - Check if correct new state is returned.

 ### TODO
 - Mobile Layout